mcraigtyler/compile-web/README.md

 **Example** This URL [https://chuckplayer.github.io/compile/?protocol=foobar&protocol=apathy](https://chuckplayer.github.io/compile/?protocol=foobar&protocol=apathy) will only display cards found in the Apathy protocol.
 The value "foobar" will be ignored.

+### Exporting a Card

+The UI will export a PNG of a single card if the query string has an img=true query parameter.

+**Example** This URL [https://chuckplayer.github.io/compile/?img=true&protocol=death&value=5](https://chuckplayer.github.io/compile/?img=true&protocol=death&value=5) will display the Death protocol card with a value of 5 and trigger a download of a PNG image of that card.
+Only a single card/value may be downloaded.

 ## Example Card

 This is an example of one card that can be found in cards.json.